A Brief Description

 The organization of this church is very simple, in keeping with the New Testament pattern.
 This church is overseen by elders (Acts 14:23; Titus 1:5), and these are men who have met the qualifications found in 1 Timothy 3:1-7 and Titus 1:5-9.
 This church is also served by deacons (Philippians 1:1), men who have met the qualifications found in 1 Timothy 3:8-13.

 The work we do as a church is very different than what you might find in some churches, for two key reasons: 1.
 As is the case with our organization and worship, we insist on following the New Testament pattern.
 2. We make a distinction between the work of the church collectively, and the work of individual Christians (1 Timothy 5:16).
 We do not have any social or recreational programs, and we do not use our funds to support secular education.
-Like the local churches in the New Testament, the bulk of our work involves spreading the gospel—locally and anywhere else opportunities afford.
+It's great when fellow-Christians can spend time together socially, but that's not the work of the church collectively.
+Individuals can provide those opportunities, which allows the church to devote its resources to the greatest work of all--spreading the gospel, locally and anywhere else opportunities afford.

 The Christians who make up this congregation are far from perfect people, but we do believe a perfect plan has been provided, and we intend to follow that plan as closely as we can.
 Please make your plans to visit with us as soon as possible.